 “Look at that – such a lovely woman washing the windows in an art studio,” the man said.
 “She’s sleeping with the painter who owns it.
 She has artistic pretensions herself, but they will all come to naught.
-She’ll date a succession of men who only care for the wild way she fucks, how great she is at giving head, but she won’t make a name for herself, she will never win a single grant or competition, and her talent will die with her.
+She’ll date a succession of men who only care for the wild way she fucks, how great she is at giving head, and, distracted by them, she will never realize her potential, she will never win a single grant or competition, and her talent will die with her.
 The casket will be a cheap one.”

 The girl recognized her best friend, the artist’s mistress, but said nothing.